-This raw asparagus salad is light but comforting with the flavours of smoked mayo and salty parmesan.
+This asparagus parmesan salad is light but comforting with the flavours of smoked mayo and salty parmesan.

 I felt like I was constantly struggling to walk through tall drifts of snow just waiting for a break, an opening to make things easier.
 But one did not come.
 So I trudged on.
 I guess that’s all you can really do.